 This allows the precise measured values for these resistors to be specified.
 Also, some IV Swinger 2 variants use resistor values that are different in order to “scale up” or “scale down” the voltage and/or current range, and this allows those values to be specified.
-The cell versions are the main example of this.
-For a cell version IV Swinger 2, resistor R1 must be set to a value of 0.0, and when the DIP switch is set to the OFF position (or the jumper is removed) the value of resistor RF must be set to RF + RF1 (755000 nominal).

 The resistor values are all stored in non-volatile memory on the IV Swinger 2 device (Arduino EEPROM).